 Proposals will be assessed by an independent Expert Panel, who will assess against the defined selection criteria.

-Proposals are due on 07 October 2025.
-Funding outcomes will be announced 31 October 2025, and it is anticipated that the Project will start shortly thereafter, with recruitment commencing in early 2026.
+Proposals are due at 5pm AWST, Friday 10th October 2025.
+Funding outcomes will be announced in November 2025, and it is anticipated that the Project will start shortly thereafter, with recruitment commencing in early 2026.

-Reporting requirements for the Awardee conducting the Project will be managed by Connectivity Traumatic Brain Injury Australia.
+Reporting requirements for the successful applicant conducting the Project will be managed by Connectivity Traumatic Brain Injury Australia.
 Second year funding will be contingent upon an annual report describing successful delivery of the milestones for year one outlined in the proposal.

 OTHER INFORMATION

-Gamegear Holdings will work with the successful applicant/s for access to the Gamegear Headgear using NIA technology for use during the Trial.
-An 8 week lead time needs to be considered for stock arrival.
+Gamegear Holdings will work with the successful applicant for access to the Gamegear Headgear using NIA technology for use during the Trial.
+Applicants are to factor in the rotation of helmets amongst users to achieve the required outcomes.

 GAMEGEAR GRANT CALL SUBMISSION